 Wellbeing Award for School

-Summerfield is working towards achieving the Wellbeing Award for Schools which will consolidate the work we have consistently been doing to support mental health and emotional wellbeing in our school.
+We have been awarded the Wellbeing Award for Schools, affirming the work we have consistently been doing to support mental health and emotional wellbeing in our school.

 We have aimed to create a whole school approach promoting emotional wellbeing and positive mental health across the whole school community which is at the heart of the culture and ethos of our school.
 All pupils, parents and school staff are part of this approach and contribute towards a healthy understanding of the importance of emotional health.
 Our hope is to build confidence where every person involved flourishes in their thinking and learning around mental health.